Telford child sex abuse went on for generations, inquiry finds

 "They lived in fear and their lives were forever changed.
 They have asked, over the years: how was this allowed to happen?"

-Other key findings include:
+Other key report findings include:

 - Teachers and social workers being discouraged from reporting abuse

-- Offenders becoming "emboldened" by the absence of police action, with abuse continuing for years without concerted response.
+- Offenders becoming "emboldened" by the absence of police action, with abuse continuing for years without concerted response

+- Exploitation was not investigated because of nervousness about race, that investigating concerns against Asian men, in particular, would inflame "racial tensions"

 - Even after an investigation leading to seven men being jailed for child sex crimes West Mercia Police and Telford & Wrekin Council scaled down their specialist teams "to virtual zero" in order to save money